 Know before you Go

 Teachers: Please complete these five steps once YOUR trip is confirmed

-- Review trip details: dates and times, group numbers, as well as fees and deposit estimates
+- Review trip details: dates and times, group numbers, fees and deposit estimates

 - Review our booking policies and payment information.
 Be aware of your booking obligations: deposit and final payment, changes, and cancellations